yjlim-larr/Reinforcement_learning/Inverse_RL/Linear IRL/README.md

 1) (I - γPa1) is always invertible (I don't understand why it has no zero eigenvalues.)
 2) Remark: (Pa1−Pa)(I−γPa1)−1R≻0 is necessary and sufficient for π ≡ a1 to be unique optimal policy.
 Proof: Let's think about its original form: P_a1 V^π >= P_a V^π.
 From that form, if π is optimal, π(s) ≡ a1's 's' element in P_a1, V^π has the biggest value.
 So We can easily think that P_a1 V^π > P_a V^π is true when optimal π(s) ≡ a1.

+* Theorem 3 result should be satisfied, when we solve IRL.
+It means Reward functions should satisfy that formula and it functions as constraint.
+But there are some problems.
+1) If Reward function = 0, it satisfies Theorem 3 result.
+So it always become a solution.
+But why R = 0 can be a solution?
+It because in optimal π(s) ≡ a form action a can be any action.
+In other words π give same probabilities on all of actions, so any action becomes optimal action.

+2) There are too many Reward functions that meet the criteria(Theorem 3 result).
+We should decide one of them.
+But how?

+### 3.2 LP Formulation and Penalty Terms.

 # Reference